 The first step of your Catalina journey on an existing Mac is to get the operating system installed.
 While the upgrade process to Catalina is fairly straightforward — you’ll find the update in Apple’s Mac App Store — some users have reported issues with being able to download the update.

 If you’ve encountered these error messages, stay calm and carry on (doing other things in the meantime), as it likely just means that Apple’s servers have been swamped.
-A likely culprit, since Catalina is still new, is that a lot of your fellow Mac-using peer have been attempting to do the upgrade at the same time, and that’s putting extra stress on Apple’s servers.
-If you’re attempting to download the files over Wi-Fi, you may switch to a more stable wired Ethernet cable for better results.
+A likely culprit is that a lot of your fellow Mac users have been attempting to do the upgrade at the same time, and that’s putting extra stress on Apple’s servers.
+If you’re attempting to download the files over Wi-Fi, you may want to consider switching to a more stable wired Ethernet cable (if your Mac has an ethernet port) for better results.